kcarnold/cs344/content/outline.md

   - A nat is just log2(e) (about 1.4) bits.
   - So they're the same thing, just in different units.

+> *Aside*: cross-entropy is a general idea, not just for classification.
+For example, MSE for a regression problem can be viewed as a cross-entropy loss, where we view the model as predicting the mean of a distribution with constant variance.
+It's related to the idea of maximum likelihood estimation.

 ### Softmax